-You can elect to receive future A. H. Belo proxy statements and annual reports over the Internet, instead of receiving paper copies in the mail.
-Registered shareholders may elect electronic delivery of future proxy materials and other shareholder communications simply by updating their shareholder account information through Investor Service-Direct, which may be accessed via the Internet at www.bnymellon.com/shareowner/equityaccess.
+You can elect to receive future A. H. Belo proxy statements and annual reports over the Internet instead of receiving paper copies in the mail.
+Registered shareholders may elect electronic delivery of future proxy materials and other shareholder communications when voting via the Internet at www.proxyvote.com.
+When prompted, indicate that you agree to receive or access proxy materials electronically in future years.